cutofmyjib/cutofmyjib.github.io/_posts/note/2015-12-30-giftwrapping.md

 scheme-link: "#D42426"
 ---

-I like crafting and recycling.
-Since my budget for gift giving this Christmas is pretty small and I also thought it would be fun to use low priced materials for gift wrapping.
+I always think it's awesome to stay within budget, this Christmas season, I thought would be fun to use low priced materials for gift wrapping by using newspapers, brown paper and string.

-I used newspapers, brown paper and string.
+It's a perfect combination of recycling, crafting and being thrifty.

 <div style="text-align: center;">
   <div style="display:inline-block;">